att-circ-contrl/LoopUtil/README.md

 derived from code supplied by Intan Technologies (used and re-licensed with permission).

+* `lib-nloop-ft` --
+Library functions for interoperating with Field Trip.

 * `lib-nloop-chantool` --
 Library functions specific to the `nloop_chantool` script.